nodejs/docs/CONTRIBUTING.md

 be paired with an existing editor from the team who will be responsible for your work for one month, upon successful completion of which you will become a full member.

+The description on membership or collaboratorship is in [GOVERNANCE.md][]

 ## To **review** a document: